-Above is an artist's impression of the structure we hope to create and on which planning consultation is currently in progress.
+Below is an artist's impression of the structure we hope to create and on which planning consultation is currently in progress.

 A site has been identified in open country on our farm a quarter of a mile to the north of the Manor House; between two natural ponds each surrounded by open copse of trees.
 The site has fine views to Hawkstone Hill -- a place of timeless quietness hosting a diversity of wildlife.